-Whenever possible, 2-3 cores of renal biopsy should be taken: one for light microscopy (LM), another for immunofluorescence (IF) and one for electron microscopy (EM), if required.
-These renal biopsy cores should be sent in separate vials containing appropriate fixative/transport media for each of these tests (Light microscopy- 10% Formalin, Immunofluorescence- Michel’s transport medium or normal saline, Electron microscopy- 2.5% Glutaraldehyde).
+Whenever possible, 2-3 cores of renal Biopsy should be taken: one for light microscopy (LM), another for immunofluorescence (IF) and one for electron microscopy (EM), if required.
+These renal Biopsy cores should be sent in separate vials containing appropriate fixative/transport media for each of these tests (Light microscopy- 10% Formalin, Immunofluorescence- Michel’s transport medium or normal saline, Electron microscopy- 2.5% Glutaraldehyde).
 The biopsies sent in normal saline should be processed within 6 hours.
-In cases where taking extra passes is not possible, a cutting protocol may be followed: both the ends of the core are taken for EM, one-third of the core, including some glomeruli, is placed in transport medium for IF and the rest is kept for LM.
+In cases where taking extra passes is not possible, a cutting protocol may be followed: both the ends of the core are taken for EM, one-third of the core, including some glomeruli, is placed in the transport medium for IF and the rest is kept for LM.

 Sample transport requirements –